 The unexpected loss of a loved one is a devastating, life-changing event.
 After such a tragedy, your grief may be even more difficult to cope with if your loved one died because of the wrongful conduct of a person or company.
 In California, the law holds people, companies, and other entities accountable when their conduct results in death.
 If you believe that your family member died because of another party’s negligent, willful, or wrongful behavior, you should contact an experienced wrongful death lawyer to discuss your legal rights.

 You may be entitled to financial compensation from the at-fault party or parties.
-Our firm represents clients in Marin County and the surrounding areas in wrongful death lawsuits.
+Our firm represents clients in San Francisco, Marin County and the surrounding areas in wrongful death lawsuits.

 What is a Wrongful Death Lawsuit?